Top 12 All-Time Greatest Light Heavyweights

-Continuing our rankings of the all-time greatest boxers in each of the original eight weight classes, we offer our third instalment in the series.
-We started with the middleweights, then the bantamweights, and now it’s time for the light heavyweights, a division with definitely more than one candidate for the top position.
+Continuing our infrequent rankings of the all-time greatest boxers in each of the original eight weight classes, we offer our third installment in the series.
+We started with the middleweights, then the bantamweights, and now it’s time for the light heavyweights, a division with definitely more than one strong candidate for the top position.
 Please note, for simplicity’s sake we rank boxers in one division only, otherwise both Bob Fitzsimmons and Harry Greb, who figure prominently on our roster of the all-time greatest at 160, would surely have an impact on this list as well.

 12. John Henry Lewis: World champion with a career mark of 99-11-5, Lewis boasts wins over Bob Olin, Tiger Jack Fox, James Braddock and Maxie Rosenbloom.